Hi! I'm Alexandra 'Alex' Donnachie (she/her) and I'm a South London born and bred 6ft tall half-Scottish caffeine

-I have over ten years of experience as a tutor, working with young people (5-18 years old) wishing to take their LAMDA exams from the introductory grades through to Grade 8.
-I have taught on the Reading for Performance, Acting, Verse and Prose and Speaking in Public syllabi for almost a decade and now offer one off or regular one on one monologue preparation sessions or public speaking tutorials.
+I have over ten years of experience as a tutor, working with young people (5-18 years old) wishing to take their LAMDA exams from the introductory grades right through to Grade 8.
+I specialise in the Reading for Performance, Acting, Verse and Prose and Speaking in Public syllabi and also offer one-off or regular one on one monologue preparation sessions or public speaking tutorials.
 I've taught drama and dance to youth theatres in various primary schools across the UK and for companies including SPATS Theatre School, the Pauline Quirke Academy and the Royal & Derngate.

 THE WORK I MAKE, WRITE AND SORT OF PUT TOGETHER